Motion Picture Film Guidance: Important Characteristics of Motion Picture Film Formats

 What Are Some Important Characteristics of Motion Picture Film Formats?

-The possibility for moving images as we know them was born when Kodak released the first flexible transparent roll film in 1889.
+Kodak released the first flexible transparent roll film in 1889.
 Using the new film, technical innovators created cameras and projectors that recorded a series of still images and displayed them to audiences by shining a beam of light through the film and projecting it on a screen.
-Unlike audio and video formats, which regularly become obsolete as technology moved on, the motion picture film has been more or less standardized for over a hundred years.
-There are a wide range of technical characteristics that make up film, however, and allow for a diversity of film types.
+Unlike audio and video formats, which regularly become obsolete as technology moved on, the motion picture film has been standardized for over a hundred years.

 The first thing to do when you think you may have a film that needs preservation, is confirm that the object is, in fact, a motion picture film.
 Over time, the words "film" and "video" have come to be used interchangeably, but they are different media with different preservation needs.
 When opening a container of film in uncertain condition, lift the lid so that it is facing away from the face to prevent the inhalation of any byproducts of deterioration.

 - A film will usually be in a flat roll, and is likely to be in a plastic or metal can.
 A film may be on a reel if it was run on a projector in the past.

 - There are small holes on one or both sides of the film (called perforations)

 - Film is readable to the naked eye.
 When held up to a light, you will be able to see images on the film.
 A video requires playback equipment to see any images.